Olympics-Venue medical officers want no spectators amid COVID-19 fears | Health

 Yokobori and two other medical officers told Reuters the pandemic adds further strain to what already is an extremely busy job, requiring quick decision-making and on-the-spot assessment of risks.
 Olympic organisers have held conference calls with the doctors once or twice a month but have provided only "rough" information so far, Yokobori said.

-With the opening ceremony set for July 23, Shoji Yokobori, the medical officer for the weightlifting venue, said he fears not knowing how many people will attend.
-"The 'no spectator' scenario is better than other options.
-We may still have a severe pandemic this summer," said Yokobori, the chair of the Nippon Medical School Hospital's department of emergency and critical care medicine in Tokyo.

-"I'm the commander of the venue.
-The number of people in the audience is my biggest concern.
-I'm hoping there won't be so many spectators," he said.
-Yokobori and two other medical officers told Reuters the pandemic adds further strain to what already is an extremely busy job, requiring quick decision-making and on-the-spot assessment of risks.

-Olympic organisers have held conference calls with the doctors once or twice a month but have provided only "rough" information so far, Yokobori said.
 "We don't have much information on how many spectators and how many athletes will be there.
 That's why we can't imagine what it will look like," he said.
+'ALL-OUT BATTLE MODE'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)